 - Size it and place it where you need it

-- Other thing we suggest to change :
+- Another thing we suggest to change :

 - Column name and column size

-- Include tool tip if any field are non descriptive
+- Include tooltip if any fields are non-descriptive

 - Remove any unwanted column (Delete the column or remove it from the SQL query)

-After all modifications, our final report look like this :
+After all modifications, our final report looks like this :

 When we’re done with the design, we will test the result in Report Builder before saving it to our production folder.